Sunshine's Sponsorship Page

 Thanks for reading my story.
 Keep your fingers crossed for me and I’ll update you all again after my appointment!

-Sunny here… I black lab and I just arrived at L.E.A.R.N.
+Hi Friends!
+Sunny here… I’m a black lab and I just arrived at L.E.A.R.N.
 I am settling into my foster home very nicely.
 I had a family that really loved me but they decided it was best to surrender me because they weren’t able to give me the special care that I need.
 You see I have a condition called megaesophagus.
 It means the opening between my esophagus and stomach doesn’t open like it should to allow food through.
 This can cause me to regurgitate my food and puts me at risk of aspirating it into my lungs.

 Unfortunately, I’m dealing with a bout of aspiration pneumonia right now, but a round of antibiotics should have me feeling better soon.
 My foster mom is teaching me to sit in a Bailey chair for my meals which allows gravity to help move the food down into my stomach and helps prevent me from regurgitating.
 It looks a little silly, but I’m starting to get used to it.